hey-mike/Notes/Machine-Learning/intro.md

     - Identifying the ZIP code from handwritten digits on an envelope.
     - Determining whether or not a tumor is benign based on a medical image.
     - Detecting fraudulent activity in credit card transactions

+A easy way to distinguish between classifcation and regression tasks is to ask whether there is some kind of continuity in the output.

 - Unsupervised learning (Discovering hidden structures):
   - In uservised learning, we know the right answer beforehand when we train our model, and in reinforcement learning, we define a measure of reward for particular actions by the agent.
 In unsupervised learning, however, we are dealling with unlabeled data or data of unkow structure.